sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 Lets go!

-This page is where the entire stacks are, but for specific sections/parts of the deployment, the shortcuts are:
+This page is where the entire steps are, but for specific sections/parts of the deployment, the shortcuts are:
 Part 1 - VPS

 ## Select a VPS (Virtual Private Server) Provider